SerenityOS/serenity/Meta/Lagom/ReadMe.md

 ### Fuzzing locally

 Lagom can be used to fuzz parts of SerenityOS's code base.
-This requires buildling with `clang`, so it's convenient to use a different build directory for that.
+This requires building with `clang`, so it's convenient to use a different build directory for that.
 Fuzzers work best with Address Sanitizer enabled.
 Run CMake like this:

     # From the root of the SerenityOS checkout:
     cmake -GNinja -S Meta/Lagom -B Build/lagom-fuzzers \